What is Dignity?

 On a nationwide basis and through our local chapters, Dignity:

 - advocates for change in the Catholic Church's teaching on homosexuality and gender identity;

 - provides educational materials, speakers, and other resources to Catholic parishes, gay ministries, and other interested groups;

 - maintains ongoing dialogue with Catholic bishops and other Church leaders;

 - represents gay, lesbian, bisexual and transgender Catholics in the media;

 - presents positive testimony from a Catholic perspective on civil rights legislation.

-> Dignity is a founding member of Catholic Organizations for Renewal (COR), a network of diverse groups seeking change within the Church.
-We network internationally with GLBT Catholic groups, including assisting in the development of new groups in countries such as South Africa, Poland, and Colombia.
+Dignity is a founding member of Catholic Organizations for Renewal (COR), a network of diverse groups seeking change within the Church.
+We network internationally with LGBTQI Catholic groups, including assisting in the development of new groups in countries such as South Africa, Poland, and Colombia.

-> Among our ongoing projects:
+Among our ongoing projects:

 - Defenders of Dignity, an outreach to the leather spiritual community